janmurer/DataScienceToolkits/milestone_1/report.md

 ## Conclusion
 This milestone not only familiarised us with the operational aspect of running deep learning scripts but also showed us the importance of having a stable development environent.
 Through teamwork, we were able to significantly deepen our understanding of neural network applications in image classification.

-To run the code, we opened the respective directory in Visual Studio Code and ran it by activating our virtual environment (`source venv/bin/activate`).
-After running the code we added some comments about what certain bits of the code do.
-This was then pushed to the GitHub repository.
-After interpreting the results, we duplicated the script and modified it slightly to run the same script with different data.
-This time we tried the fashion_mnist dataset that is also available using `keras.datasets.fashion_mnist.load_data()`.
-Without further modification the model scored an accuracy of roughly 89%, which is surprisingly good.
-Jan tried to train a model to the exact same data-set for the course "Unsupervised Machine Learning" which (after loads of code optimization) yielded him an accuracy of roughly 50%, which is surprisingly bad.

 ## References

 1. Digital Ocean: https://www.digitalocean.com/community/tutorials/mnist-dataset-in-python